When Should I Start Planning My Event(s)?

 What should he do?
 After reaching out to us for a free consultation and estimate, Jack’s got quite the task on his hands with not just one, but two events in the works.
 But even before he’s had the time for his anxiety to creep up, we helped him with the initial planning.
 Jack’s company picnic will be held in July at Will Rogers State Beach, when the weather will be at its prime for maximum outdoor fun.

 The holiday party will be the first week of December, a time customary for many holiday parties.
-Jack chose to host the event at an indoor venue called the Marrakech House, Culver City, CAA.
+Jack chose to host the event at a large indoor venue.
 He didn’t have to consider alternatives to a December party because he started planning early enough to book his December date.

 Your budget can help determine when you should start planning your event in a big way (learn how to budget for your event).
 Many party planners will require a minimum budget and deposit upon booking.
 After consulting with your planner, speak with your event committee and/or boss to determine when you will provide those funds.
 Sooner is always better to ensure that you get started as quickly as possible on the actual planning, which may include custom rentals, catering with dietary restrictions, or other specialized aspects for your party.

 If you have a budget on the more modest side, say $10,000, or even on the moderate side (think $25-30k), it’s likely that you’ll need approximately 2-4 months from the initial consultation to produce your event.